jMelvins/Treats/README.md

 ![Alt Text](https://thumbs.gfycat.com/AmbitiousShockedHeifer-size_restricted.gif)

-But if the picture is still not downloaded, you will see a special notification.
-Do not bother, after a few seconds the picture will appear!
+But if a picture is still not downloaded, you will see a special notification.
+Do not bother, after a few seconds a picture appears!

 ![Alt Text](https://thumbs.gfycat.com/ForkedUnderstatedArchaeocete-size_restricted.gif)